Hackberry Psyllids: What They Are & How to Remove Them

 • Weather-stripping garage doors

-These same techniques that work for keeping ants away prove equally effective against hackberry psyllids seeking entry points.
+These same techniques that work for keeping ants away ants prove equally effective against hackberry psyllids seeking entry points.

 Light Management to Reduce Attraction